2025 Tromsø IL season

 The 2025 season was Tromsø IL's 105th season in existence and the club's fifth consecutive season in the top flight of Norwegian football.
-In addition to the domestic league, Tromsø IL participated in this season's edition of the Norwegian Cup.
-After Gard Holme's exit as joint head coach last season, this will be the first season with Jørgen Vik as sole head coach.
+In addition to the domestic league, Tromsø participated in both the 2025 and 2025–26 editions of the Norwegian Cup.
+Prior to the start of the season the club announced that joint head coach Gard Holme would leave the club, leaving Jørgen Vik alone in charge as head coach.